Original Air Date: February 26, 1960

 Director: John Brahm

 “Mirror Image” is a wonderfully unsettling episode of The Twilight Zone.
-What person hasn’t ever wondered if somewhere out there they have an evil doppelgänger?
-Who has not felt the strange sensation of deja vu?
-In “Mirror Image” a mischievous duplicate plagues a young woman at a bus depot.
-Rod Serling got the idea for the episode while at an airport in London.
+Who hasn’t ever wondered if they have an evil doppelgänger lurking somewhere out there?
+What person hasn’t experienced the strange sensation of deja vu?
+In “Mirror Image” a mischievous double plagues a young woman at a bus depot.
+Rod Serling came up with the idea for the episode while at an airport in London.
 He saw a man who looked just like him wearing the same suit and carrying similar luggage.
-Serling imagined the man with a face exactly like his own.
-The idea can trace its roots to Germanic/Gothic literature, and perhaps the most famous occurrence is in Edgar Allen Poe’s 1839 tale “William Wilson.”
+Serling imagined the man with a face exactly like his own, as well.
+This notion of body doubles and evil twins can trace its roots to Germanic/Gothic literature, and perhaps the most famous occurrence is in Edgar Allen Poe’s 1839 tale “William Wilson.”

 Millicent Barnes (played by Vera Miles of Psycho fame) is seated at a bus station in Ithaca, NY waiting for the next late arrival to Cortland.
 She asks the ticket agent about the schedule, but he curtly replies that she has already asked several times.
 She also notices a checked bag that is identical to her own.
 In complete bewilderment she asks nearby passengers and quickly ducks into the bathroom.
 One of the most memorable scenes in the episode takes place while she is in the bathroom.
 She looks in the mirror and sees herself quietly sitting on the bench.
 This is the first moment she begins to realize that she is not alone (it also alludes to the title of the episode).